-In preparation for Wild Goose Creative’s December Gallery Show—Introspection, we sat down with the artist Todd Jones to discuss the show.
+In preparation for Wild Goose Creative’s December Gallery Show—Introspection by Todd Jones and they sat down with him to discuss the show.

 Todd Jones is an experimental artist working with painting, drawing, and sculpture.
 He is using a combination of traditional and modern techniques to explore the application of paint.
 Todd takes an experimental approach to new materials, manipulating them in unique ways to gain a better understanding of their limitations.

 What inspired the show title?

 My psychology background inspired the name of the show.
 I am interested in the internal workings of the self and the mind along with the psychology of personality and how it can relate to color.

 What materials are you currently experimenting with?

 My work is moving into abstraction, which I am experimenting with through paintings with translucent surfaces, such as screen and fabric.
 I am also interested in sculpting with dried up paint known as paint skins in order to create more 3-D work.

 How important is color when it comes to your work?